DB4SCW/hamawardz/README.md

 ## Installation

+### Step 0: Get a domain, or a subdomain
+You'll need one for this piece of software.
+The internet provides plenty of options.

 ### Step 1: Install Apache, PHP and Composer
 This is just the list of commands to install all those prerequisites on a new current Ubuntu system.
 You'll find plenty of extensive tutorials on how to to that, this is just here to get you started asap.